Most people lose the battle before they ever start.

 - Place your arms out in front of your body.

-- Take each hand and make them touch each other like you are praying.
+- Have each person take one hand and touch the other, as if you are praying.

 - Now push each hand towards the other.